Journey to the West: Sun Wukong

-Sun Wukong (孫悟空) (pinyin: sūnwùkōng) is the name given to this character by his teacher, Subhuti, the latter part of which means "Awakened to Emptiness" (in the Waley translation, Aware-of-Vacuity); he is often called the "Monkey King".
+Sun Wukong (孫悟空 (孙悟空, Sūn Wùkōng)) is the name given to this character by his teacher, Subhuti, the latter part of which means "Awakened to Emptiness" (in the Waley translation, Aware-of-Vacuity); he is often called the "Monkey King".
 He is born on Flower Fruit Mountain from a stone egg that forms from an ancient rock created by the coupling of Heaven and Earth.
-He first distinguishes himself by bravely entering the Water Curtain Cave on the mountain; for this feat, his monkey tribe gives him the title of "Handsome Monkey King (美猴王, měi hóuwáng)."
-After seeing a fellow monkey die because of old age, he decides to travel around the world to seek the Tao, and find a way to be able to live forever.
-He eventually found the "Grand Master of Bodhi (菩提祖師, pútí zǔshī)," who taught him the 72 heavenly methods of transformation and a "somersault cloud" which allows him to travel 108,000 li almost instantaneously.
-After angering several gods and coming to the attention of the Jade Emperor, he is given a minor position in heaven as the Keeper of Horses (弼馬溫, bìmǎwēn) so they can keep an eye on him.
+He first distinguishes himself by bravely entering the Water Curtain Cave on the mountain; for this feat, his monkey tribe gives him the title of "Handsome Monkey King".
+After seeing a fellow monkey die of old age, he decides to travel around the world to seek the Tao and find a way to be able to live forever.
+He eventually found the Grand Master of Bodhi, who taught him the 72 earthly transformations and a "somersault cloud", which allows him to travel 108,000 li almost instantaneously.
+After angering several gods and coming to the attention of the Jade Emperor, he is given a minor position in heaven as the Keeper of Horses so they can keep an eye on him.
 When Sun realizes that he was given the lowest position in heaven and is not considered a full-fledged god, he becomes very angry.
-Upon returning to his mountain, he puts up a flag and declares himself the "Great Sage Equal to Heaven (齊天大聖, qí tiān dàshèng)."
+Upon returning to his mountain, he puts up a flag and declares himself the "Great Sage Equal to Heaven" (齐天大圣 (齊天大聖, Qítiān Dàshèng)).
 The Jade Emperor dispatches celestial soldiers to arrest Sun Wukong, but none succeed.
-The Jade Emperor has no choice but to appoint him to be the guardian of the heavenly peach garden.
+The Jade Emperor has no choice but to appoint him to be the guardian of the Peach Garden of Immortality.
 The different varieties of peach trees in the garden bear fruit every 3,000, 6,000, and 9,000 years, and eating their flesh will bestow immortality and other gifts, so Sun Wukong eats nearly all of the ripe peaches.
 Later, after fairies who come to collect peaches for Xi Wangmu's heavenly peach banquet inform Sun Wukong he is not invited and make fun of him, he once again begins to cause trouble in Heaven, stealing heavenly wine from the peach banquet and eating Laozi's pills of immortality.
 He defeats an army of 100,000 celestial troops, led by the Four Heavenly Kings, Erlang Shen, and Nezha.
 Eventually, the Jade Emperor appeals to the Buddha, who seals Wukong under a mountain called Five Elements Mountain after the latter loses a bet regarding whether he can leap out of the Buddha's hand in a single somersault.
 Sun Wukong is kept under the mountain for 500 years and cannot escape because of a seal that was placed on the mountain.
 He is later set free when Tang Sanzang comes upon him during his pilgrimage and accepts him as a disciple.